 - B.B.A.
 (Accounting)The University of Texas at Austin1981

-David Zimmerman has a sophisticated transactional practice involving a wide range federal income tax matters relating to mergers & acquisitions, spin-offs, dispositions, corporate reorganizations and financings, with a particular emphasis on corporate tax planning and consolidated return matters.
+David Zimmerman has a sophisticated transactional practice involving a wide range of federal income tax matters relating to mergers and acquisitions, spin-offs, dispositions, corporate reorganizations and financings, with a particular emphasis on corporate tax planning and consolidated return matters.
 He is regularly engaged as special outside tax counsel for complex corporate transactions, many of which have been recognized for their complexity and scope.
 Mr. Zimmerman also represents a number of privately held corporations, many of which are very significant in size, and he has an active rulings practice.
 Mr. Zimmerman also assists clients with audits and negotiating settlements at Appeals.

 Mr. Zimmerman was a Graduate Editor of the Tax Law Review at New York University Law School and the Managing Editor of the Texas International Law Journal at the University of Texas Law School.